 Due to the technical nature of laparoscopic TEP repair, surgeons are required to perform 250-500 cases in order to gain proficiency in this technique.
 Dr. Zaré has successfully performed over 3,000 TEP repairs and has one of the largest experiences of laparoscopic inguinal hernia repair in San Jose and the San Francisco Bay area.
 His outcomes compare favorably with nationally reported data.

 Recently, robotic surgery for hernia repair has gained popularity, especially among surgeons performing open hernia repair.
 Although Dr. Zaré is an early adopter of modern robotic surgery in the South Bay area - having performed the first robotic colon resection and repair of hiatal hernia with fundoplication at Good Samaritan Hospital - he does not offer robotic inguinal hernia repair.
 After a careful study of the role of robotic surgery in this specific area, we concluded that laparoscopic inguinal hernia repair is superior to robotic inguinal hernia repair in our practice.
-The reason is that while laparoscopic inguinal hernia repair can be performed via the gold standard TEP approach, robotic inguinal hernia repair requires a TAPP approach, which is more invasive and is associated with inferior outcomes (see above).
+The reason is that while laparoscopic inguinal hernia repair is preferentially performed via the gold standard TEP approach, robotic inguinal hernia repair is usually performed via the TAPP approach, which is more invasive and is associated with inferior outcomes (see above).